cyberway/cyberway.documentation/users/glossary.md

 ---

 ### Node
-a separate (software) device that is connected to the blockchain network according to the client-server scheme.
+A separate (software) device that is connected to the blockchain network according to the client-server scheme.
 Nodes are active elements and form the basis of the blockchain network technology.

 ---